Teacher Retirement System | TCTA

 Employment after retirement

-Several bills passed in the 2021 legislative session changed provisions regarding employment with a TRS-participating employer after retirement.
 In general, retirees can return to work full time after a complete break in TRS-covered employment (substitute service counts as “employment” for this purpose as do some types of volunteer work) of at least 12 consecutive months without jeopardizing their monthly TRS checks.
-An employee working at a school in any capacity, paid or unpaid, during the 12 months after retirement should contact TRS regarding their eligibility to return to work.
+An employee working at a school in any capacity, paid or unpaid, during the 12 months after retirement should contact TRS regarding their eligibility to work.

 A retiree can return to work up to half-time or as a substitute after only a one-calendar-month break in service without penalty (a disability retiree returning half-time or as a substitute may work no more than 90 days in the school year).
-Per a new TRS rule effective Nov.
-1, 2021, “half-time” is defined as up to 92 hours or 11 days in a calendar month.
+“Half-time” is defined as up to 92 hours or 11 days in a calendar month.

-A district participating in TRS-ActiveCare may be required to offer ActiveCare enrollment to a returning retiree, but the retiree may opt to remain in TRS-Care.
+A district participating in TRS-ActiveCare may be required to offer TRS-ActiveCare enrollment to a returning retiree, but the retiree may opt to remain in TRS-Care.

 Active employee and retiree health insurance